sztal/pybdm/README.rst

    Hence, any alphabet must be first mapped to a set of integers ranging from ``0`` to ``k``.

-Detailed usage examples can be found in the official documentation.
+Detailed usage examples can be found in the official documentation_.

 Binary sequences (1D)